linl33/bohemia/guides/guide_odkx_suitcase.md

       - When this option is selected, two more columns will be included in the CSV, create_user and last_update_user.

 - `Upload`
-  - In order to add, delete, or update data on the ODK-X Cloud Endpoint, you will need to create a CSV.
-You will need a separate CSV file for each table_id and these CSV files need to be named table_id.csv.
-  - When uploading, you need a correctly formatted csv file:
  - The first column of the CSV must have the header operation.
 The value in the operation column instructs ODK-X Suitcase how to handle that row.
 The valid values for this operation column are: UPDATE, FORCE_UPDATE, NEW and DELETE.
    - `UPDATE` is used for updating data that already exists on the server.
 The update is done by matching on the `_id`column.
 The `_id` for an instance can be found by downloading the data using ODK-X suitcase.
    - `FORCE_UPDATE` is used for updating data with a more aggressive strategy, if -UPDATE failed.
    - `NEW` is used for adding new rows (instances) to the server.
    - `DELETE` is used for deleting rows (instances) from the server by matching on the `_id` column.
    - The CSV file must also include `_id` and `_form_id` columns.
 If you are updating particular variables in the server, the column headers for the variables you are updating will also need to be added with the edited values.

+  - In order to add, delete, or update data on the ODK-X Cloud Endpoint, you will need to create a CSV.
+You will need a separate CSV file for each table_id and these CSV files need to be named table_id.csv.
+  - When uploading, you need a correctly formatted csv file: (Tip: use the.csv file from `Download` as a template).
+  - All the columns besides "hh_id" are `meta-variables` and MUST be present in the csv.
+To change the value of a column, simple add the column name (in this example "hh_id") with the new value (AAA-222).

-An example of a CSV to upload:
+  An example of updating a csv:
 ![](img/example_spreadsheet.png)

-## Suitcase CLI

-- For a list of available options:
-  - `java -jar ~/Documents/suitcase/ODK-X_Suitcase_v2.1.7.jar --help`

-- Download
-  - To download CSV of table table_id from app default with attachments as an anonymous user to the default directory:
-  - `java -jar ODK-X_Suitcase_v2.1.7.jar -download -a -cloudEndpointUrl "https://databrew.app" -appId "default" -tableId "table_id" -username "user" -password "pass" -path "path"`

-- Upload
-  - `java -jar 'ODK-X_Suitcase_v2.1.7.jar' -cloudEndpointUrl 'https://databrew.app' -appId 'default -username 'user' -password 'pass' -upload -tableId 'table_id'-path 'table_id.csv'`

-- Update
-  - `java -jar 'ODK-X_Suitcase_v2.1.7.jar' -cloudEndpointUrl 'https://databrew.app' -appId 'default' -dataVersion 2 -username 'user' -password 'pass' -update -tableId 'table_id' -path 'table_id.csv'`

-- Delete
-  - `java -jar 'ODK-X_Suitcase_v2.1.7.jar' -cloudEndpointUrl 'https://databrew.app' -appId 'default -username 'user' -password 'pass' -upload -tableId 'table_id' -path 'table_id.csv'`